conwayjw97/Image-Colourisation-with-Deep-Learning/readme.md

 ### Background

 This project investigated the use of Deep Learning to solve the problem of image colourisation.
-In order to understand which Deep Learning methods were most capable of colourisation, we implemented three systems that seemed like the best candidates:
+In order to understand which Deep Learning methods were most capable of colourisation, we implemented three Deep Learning models that seemed like the best candidates.
+These were a:
 * Convolutional Neural Network
-* Generative Adversarial Network
+* Convolutional Generative Adversarial Network
-* Variational Autoencoder
+* Convolutional Variational Autoencoder

 We evaluated each one with the same colourisation tasks, and used the information we gathered to determine which was the most viable solution.